Ibogaine’s research is showing outstanding results compared to conventional medical treatments.

 - 5 unknown cases

 The Vrije Universiteit Amsterdam also published a study, “Life after Ibogaine An exploratory study of the long-term effects of ibogaine treatment on drug addicts.”
-This study looked at number of average months ‘drug free’ as a result of number of drugs used and as a function of number of ibogaine treatments.
+This study looked at a number of average months ‘ drug-free’ as a result of a number of drugs used and as a function of a number of ibogaine treatments.
 Their results were: